PennyLaneAI/pennylane-aqt/README.rst

 Installation
 ============

 PennyLane-AQT requires Python >= 3.10.
+If you currently do not have Python 3 installed, we recommend `Anaconda for Python 3 <https://www.anaconda.com/download/>`_, a distributed version of Python packaged for scientific computation.

 .. warning::